zijiren233/yaml-comment/README.md

 )

 type Config struct {
-    Name string `yaml:"name,omitempty,hc=this is head comment"`
-    Age  int    `yaml:"age,omitempty,lc=this is line comment,fc=this is foot comment"` }
+    Name string `yaml:"name,omitempty" hc="this is head comment"` Age  int    `yaml:"age,omitempty" lc="this is line comment" fc="this is foot comment"` }

 func main() {